Right ventricular hypertrophy: Electrocardiography

 However, the American Heart Association recommended the use of additional diagnostic tests to diagnose RVH because no single criteria or set of criteria were considered sufficiently reliable.

 Echocardiography

 Echocardiography can be used to directly visualise right ventricular wall thickness.
 The preferred technique is the trans-oesophageal approach giving a view of 4 chambers.
-The normal thickness of a right ventricular free wall ranges from 2-5 millimetres, with a value above 5 mm considered to be hypertrophic.
+The normal thickness of a right ventricular free wall ranges from 2–5 millimetres, with a value above 5 mm considered to be hypertrophic.

 Treatment

-It is important to understand that right ventricular hypertrophy in itself is not the main issue, but what right ventricular hypertrophy represents is.
+Right ventricular hypertrophy in itself is not the main issue, but what right ventricular hypertrophy represents is.
 Right ventricular hypertrophy is the intermediate stage between increased right ventricular pressure (in the early stages) and right ventricle failure (in the later stages).
 As such, management of right ventricular hypertrophy is about either preventing the development of right ventricular hypertrophy in the first place, or preventing the progression towards right ventricle failure.
 Right ventricular hypertrophy in itself has no (pharmacological) treatment.